 For payments by courier services such as Federal Express®, Airborne®, DHL®, or UPS® send to:

-All prices, savings or promotional offers are correct at the time of booking (“the Contract Price”).
-Published prices may vary upwards or downwards due to changes in transportation costs such as fuel or other power sources, scheduled airfares and other airline carrier cost changes which are part of the contract between the airline carrier and their agents and Disney Cruise Line, government action such as changes in VAT, level of other taxes and fees, tourist taxes, landing taxes or embarkation, or disembarkation fees at ports and airports, or any other government-imposed changes or exchange rate variations.
-No change to the Contract Price will be made within 20 days prior to departure.
+All prices, savings or promotional offers are correct at the date of publication (“the Contract Price”).
+We reserve the right to change or correct errors in both advertised and confirmed prices (both before and after the Confirmation has been issued).
+Before you make a booking, we will give you the up to date Contract Price including the cost of any supplements, upgrades or additional facilities which you have requested.
+There will be no change to the Contract Price within 20 days of departure.
+We may increase the Contract Price to allow for increases which are a direct consequence of changes in transportation costs such as fuel or other power sources, scheduled airfares and other airline carrier cost changes which are part of the contract between the airline carrier and their agents and Disney Cruise Line, government action such as changes in VAT, level of other taxes and fees, tourist taxes, landing taxes, embarkation or disembarkation fees at ports and airports, or any other government-imposed changes or exchange rate variations relevant to the Package, but no increase will be made where the increase is 2% or less of the Contract Price; increases of 3% or more will be charged to you.
 If the increase is an increase of 8% or more of the Contract Price, you may cancel the Contract and receive a full refund of all monies paid except for any administration charges or insurance premiums.
 No consequential costs or expenses or loss of profits will be payable.
 Should you decide to exercise your right to cancel where there is an increase of 8% or more of your Contract Price then you must exercise this within 14 days after the date notified or presentation of the further invoice or such other time as may be reasonably requested.
 Alternatively, you can accept an offer of an alternative Cruise or Cruise Package if Disney Cruise Line is able to provide an alternative and transfer payment is made in respect of the original booking to the alternative Cruise or Cruise Package.
 If the cost of the alternative Cruise or Cruise Package is less than the original Cruise or Cruise Package, the difference in price will be refundable.
 If you do not confirm within 14 days whether you wish to accept the proposed change or terminate the contract, Disney Cruise Line may terminate the contact and refund all payments made except for any administration charges or insurance premium without undue delay and in any event not later than 14 days after the contract is terminated.

 Arrangements for a Cruise are made many months in advance by Disney Cruise Line.
 Occasionally it may be necessary on commercial, operational or any other grounds to make alterations to a Cruise or Cruise Package and Disney Cruise Line reserves the right to do so at any time, including change of departure date or cancellation of the Cruise or Cruise Package.
 In the event of a Significant Alteration prior to departure of an essential term of the Cruise or Cruise Package, Disney Cruise Line will inform you or your Travel Agent of any cancellation or change of itinerary in writing as soon as reasonably possible.
 In these circumstances you will be offered the choice of: (i) accepting the alteration; (ii) booking another Cruise or Cruise Package of equivalent or superior quality, if available; (iii) booking another Cruise or Cruise Package of a lower quality, if available, with a refund of the difference in price; or (iv) cancelling and receiving a full refund of all monies paid.